-The main rival is initially introduced with an unknown name, hence the question marks, because the player gets to decide his name later.
+My Name Is ???note The main rival is initially introduced with an unknown name, hence the question marks, because the player gets to decide his name later.
 Since a good chunk of the gamers were kids, chances are they choose ??? as his actual name.

 Rescued from the Scrappy Heap: It's common knowledge that people hate Zubat.
 They're annoying, they're everywhere, and they have an extremely mediocre evolution in the form of Golbat.
 But Gen II gave it Crobat, which is much stronger, and much, much, much faster.
 Sure, it's still annoying as hell, but thanks to Gold and Silver, it became a very viable choice for a good Poison type in your team.

 The Scrappy: Joey, the first trainer you fight after The Rival, will call you up to brag about his Rattata, a mediocre Com Mon.
 Constantly.
 You can rematch him later for an HP Up each time, but you'll probably be happier if you just never give him your phone number.

 Joey has also become an Ensemble Darkhorse for basically the same reason.
 In Twitch Plays Pokémon Crystal, he was actually beloved by the mob of players to the point of them going on a lengthy detour to regain Joey's number after they accidentally deleted it.